TP-Link is a major manufacturer of networking hardware for home, business, and enterprise use.

 The TP-Link ER605 and bigger brother, the ER7206, are called "Omada Gigabit VPN Routers."
 Omada is TP-Link's cloud management and monitoring service and these routers are primarily designed to provide remotely-managed VPN connections, including over multiple Ethernet WAN links.

-These routers do not include any Wi-Fi capability.
+These routers do not include any Wi-Fi capability - LAN or WAN.

 What makes them interesting for mobile internet users is their robust failover and load balancing capability.
 While this is limited to Ethernet connections, these routers can be useful for mobile users looking to integrate redundant options without spending for an enterprise router like a Pepwave.